WindJammer6/8.-Star-Wars-Data-Analysis-Python/README.md

 is organised to tasks from the website.
 '1.Task1.py' to '4.Task4.py' is on Cleaning and Preparing the data while '5.Task5.py' to '6.Task6.py' is on Data Modelling and
 Analysis.
 '7.Task7.py' and '7.Task7.5.py' is to analyse another aspect of data from the dataset.

+I have transferred the tasks from the website as instructions into my respective code files.

 Learnt more regarding how to clean data from the cleaning data guide (in source(s))

 Source(s): https://app.dataquest.io/c/25/m/201/guided-project%3A-star-wars-survey/1/how-guided-projects-work (Dataquest (main project guide)),